cxcandid/GeorefExtension/README.md

 # QGIS GeorefExtension Plugin

 This is a QGIS Python plugin to extend the features of the QGIS Raster Georeferencer.
-It's tested in QGIS >=3.24 Windows.
+It has been tested in QGIS >=3.24 Windows.

 ## Why do we need a Georeferencer Extension?